-With an extraordinary talent of memorizing melodies in minutes, mezzo-soprano, Josefina, has found herself absorbed in the music realm for nearly twenty-one years.
+With an extraordinary talent of memorizing melodies in minutes, mezzo-soprano, Josefina, has found herself absorbed in the music realm for nearly twenty-four years.
 From various choirs, musicals and plays – to summer bands and solos, piano to guitar, she has immersed herself in her craft with serious passion and determination.

 In addition to her time a chorister, Josefina has also frequently appeared in musical productions.
 Roles have included Matron Mama Morton for The Grier School’s production of Watkins, Ebb and Fosse’s Chicago and as Elphaba for The Wizard and I and Defying Gravity, in independent solo shows.
 As part of musical ensembles, she has appeared for Chicago, as well as, Burrows and Swerling’s Guys & Dolls.